20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 • The game teaches = Teaches kids about personal finances.
 It can be a good introduction to investing money.
 Monopoly uses properties as a form of investment.

-You can alter the game and add a few stops which require other financial investments.
+You can alter the game and add a few stops that require other financial investments.

 • Game length = This game usually takes us 2 hours to play.
 We often do a time limit of one hour.